HackYourFutureBelgium/home/curriculum/behavior-strategy-implementation.md

-# Problem Solving - 3 wk
+# Behavior, Strategy, Implementation - 3 wk

 > 3 weeks.
-Find the Module repository [right here](https://github.com/HackYourFutureBelgium/problem-solving/)
+Find the Module repository [right here](https://github.com/HackYourFutureBelgium/behavior-strategy-implementation/)

 Stepping through and understanding your code's execution is interesting, but nearly as fun as solving a good puzzle.
 You will learn a structured process for confidently solving coding challenges.
-This will include reading and writing tests for confidence and communication.
+This will include reading and writing documentation & tests.

 ## Pains & Gains